spacebanana420/tanuki/doc/platforms.md

 # Tanuki's platform support

-Tanuki is compiled for the Java Virtual Machine, becoming in theory OS-agnostic and CPU-agnostic.
-But Touhou games are compiled for x86 CPUs, and so Tanuki as a WINE helper or Touhou launcher can only be useful for x86 machines.
+Tanuki is compiled for the Java Virtual Machine, becoming in theory OS-agnostic and CPU-agnostic, but Touhou games are compiled for x86 CPUs, and so Tanuki as Touhou launcher can only be useful for x86 machines.

 ### Tanuki's software requirements